“And You [Caiaphas] will see the Son of Man . . . coming on the Clouds of Heaven.”–When did Caiaphas Die?

 “And you [the high priest] will see the Son of Man sitting at the right hand of the Mighty One”: Caiaphas, the High Priest, may have seen Jesus at the Right Hand of God in Acts 6-7.
 The High Priest was present at the Stoning of Stephen when Steven looked up to the Sky and saw Jesus at the Right Hand of God.

-Regardless, this event served as a warning that Jesus was about make good on the rest of this prophecy and come on the clouds of heaven to destroy Jerusalem and it’s temple as he predicts in the rest of the verse.
-As will be discussed below, Jesus did, in fact, later come on the clouds of heaven in that generation during the Jewish War of A.D.
+Perhaps the Jewish high priest also saw a vision of Jesus coming on the clouds of heaven to receive his kingdom in Acts 7?
+If so then Mark 14:61-62 was completely fulfilled at that time.
+Interestingly, it is also possible that the high priests Ananus and Caiaphas may have seen Jesus coming on the clouds of heaven in fulfillment of Mark 14:62 shortly thereafter.
+As will be discussed below, Jesus did, in fact, later come on the clouds of heaven in judgment in that generation during the Jewish War of A.D.
 66-A.D.
-74. However, before discussing this event, let us also discuss another way in which Caiaphas may have seen Jesus at the right hand of God.
+74. However, before discussing this event, let us also discuss another way in which Caiaphas may have seen Jesus coming on the clouds of heaven to be seated at the right hand of God.

 Did Caiaphas see Jesus on Judgment Day?
 Mark 14:61-62 Commentary: As implied in Daniel 7:13-14, Caiaphas would have seen Jesus coming on the Clouds of Heaven and acquiring His Kingdom on Judgment Day after Caiaphas Resurrected from the Dead.

-In Daniel 7:13-14, Jesus, the Son of Man, is seen in a vision coming on the clouds of heaven and given dominion over all nations.
-Thus Caiaphas having resurrected to the judgment seat in heaven may have also seen Jesus coming on the clouds of heaven and being seated at the right hand of God on his heavenly throne on the Day of Judgment after Caiaphas resurrected from the dead.
-Interestingly, Caiaphas probably also saw Jesus coming on the clouds while he was still alive.
+As stated above in Daniel 7:13-14, Jesus, the Son of Man, is seen in a vision coming on the clouds of heaven and given dominion over all nations.
+Perhaps Caiaphas having resurrected to the judgment seat in heaven may have also seen Jesus coming on the clouds of heaven and being seated at the right hand of God on his heavenly throne on the Day of Judgment after Caiaphas resurrected from the dead?

 Caiaphas Probably Lived to Witness the Jewish War: Though it is not Known when Caiaphas Died, He Probably lived to Witness at Least the Start of the Jewish War Since He was Probably Younger than His Father-in-Law Who was 87 when the Jewish War Began.